eugenwintersberger/pnitools/doc/source/general_concepts/input_files.rst

     $ prog [OPTIONS] input_file.dat

-where :program:`prog` is a placeholder for whatever programm from the **pnitools** suite is called.
-If supported by the executing shell, wildcards can be used to pass an entire list of files to a program.
+If supported by the executing shell, wildcards can be used to pass an entire list of files to a program like this

 .. code-block:: bash

     $ prog [OPTIONS] data/may_2012/exp_*.dat

-Here we pass all files to the program, whose name matches the pattern :file:`data/may_2012/exp_*.dat`.
-The latter approach works quite well as long as the order in which the files are processed by the program does not matter.
+Using wildcards to determine a large number of files works quite well as long as the order in which the files are processed by the program does not matter.
-The order in which the filenames appear after the expansion of the wildcard depends on two factors
+The order, in which the filenames appear after the expansion of the wildcard depends, on two factors

 * the executing shell
 * the structure of the filenames.

-Typically, shells use a lexicographical ordering when doing wildcard expansion.
-However, in general, one cannot make any assumption about the order in which the filenames appear after wildcard expansion.
-There are basically two approaches to handle such cases
+Most shells provided the filenames in lexicographical use a lexicographical order after wildcard expansion.
+However, in general, one cannot make any assumption about the order in which the filenames appear.
+As this is problematic in situations where the order of the input files matters there are basically two ways of how to approach this issue

-* provide a file with the names of the files to process in appropriate order and pass it to the program via the option :option:`--input`
+* one can provide a file with the names of the files to process in appropriate order and pass it to the program via the option :option:`--input`

     .. code-block:: bash

         $ prog --input=input_files.txt [OPTIONS]

-* use a format string and a numeric range to determine the input files.
+* or use a format string and a numeric range to determine the input files.

 The first approach is rather straight forward: write the names of the files to an ASCII file and pass this file via the :option:`--input` to the program.
 One